 Launching UEFI Shell

 Few Asus and other AMI Aptio x86_64 UEFI firmware based motherboards (from Sandy Bridge onwards) provide an option called Launch EFI Shell from filesystem device.
-For those motherboards, copy the x86_64 UEFI Shell to the root of your EFI system partition, named as shellx64.efi.
+For those motherboards, copy the x86_64 UEFI Shell to the root of your EFI system partition, named as shellx64.efi

-• The Arch Linux installation medium has shellx64.efi at the root of the volume.
+- The Arch Linux installation medium has

-• rEFInd and systemd-boot will automatically add a boot menu entry for the UEFI shell if shellx64.efi is in the root of the EFI system partition.
+at the root of the volume. - rEFInd and systemd-boot will automatically add a boot menu entry for the UEFI shell if

-Important UEFI Shell commands
+UEFI Shell commands usually support -b

-UEFI Shell commands usually support -b option which makes output pause after each page.
-Run help -b to list available internal commands.
+to list available internal commands.
 Available commands are either built into the shell or discrete EFI applications.

 For more info see Intel Scripting Guide 2008 and Intel 'Course' 2011.